 Day 11 : Prince William Sound

-We head south along the spellbinding scenery of Turnagain Arm.
+We head south immersed in the spellbinding scenery of Turnagain Arm.
 See animals up-close at the Alaska Wildlife Conservation Center.
-Later, we cruise the calm waters of Prince William Sound, with up-close views of tidewater glaciers.
+Departing from Whittier we enjoy a Phillips 26 Glacier Cruise on the calm waters of Prince William Sound to view hanging and tidewater glaciers.
 Watch for glacial ice to calve, or break off, crashing into the sea.

 Day 12 : Anchorage